SunnyOswal/sunnyoswal.github.io/_posts/2019-11-27-aws-api-gateway-api-key-error-while-using-serverless-framework.md

 ![AWS CF Stack Update]({{ "/images/AwsStackTemplateUpdate.png" | absolute_url }})

 10. This will trigger a stack deployment/update and you can wait till it finishes successfully.
-11. Once it finishes, you can re-run the deployment pipeline or serverless framework command from CLI and this time it will pass :)
+11. Once it finishes, you can re-run the deployment pipeline or serverless framework command from CLI and this time it will pass :sunglasses:

 **Note:**
 I know there might be other ways to troubleshoot the issue or update the cloudformation template.
 I tried this one and it worked.
-Hope it helps :)
+Hope this helps.